jumpingjoy/watchnationpro/index.md

  <tbody>
  <tr>
    <td><b>General Usage</b></td>
-   <td>You can also need smartwatches to monitor your family members general wellbeing and use.
-If you are wishing to get started as a beginner or play any of the following roles in a family, browse through the following to get started with:
+   <td>You will  need smartwatches to safeguard your family members general wellbeing.
+If you are wishing to get started as a beginner or play any of the following roles in a family, browse through the following smartwatches for your family general usage to get started with:
    <ul>
    <li>Smartwatch for Men</li>
    <li>Smartwatch for Women</li>